opendatamonitor/ckanext-harvestodm/README.md

 ## General

-The ckanext-harvester plugin extended to support storing metadata in mongo DB.
+The ckanext-harvester plugin extended to use mongo DB as metadata repository.
 Also, changes or modifications added to original code to comply with ODM project's requirements (see below).

 ## Implementation